Featured in...

 » TAKE ACTION NOW: Fill out the short debt form

-Do council tax bailiffs need a court order?
+Do council tax bailiffs need it?

 A bailiff must have an active liability order instructing you to clear the council tax debt for them to come and enforce the debt.
 The same applies to creditor debt.
 The FCA state that a bailiff must not misrepresent their authority or legal position, and cannot suggest that an action may be taken where it legally can’t2.